Daniel Snyder: Financial improprieties

-In March 2021, reports surfaced that Snyder may have intentionally under reported ticket sales to the NFL and IRS in order to pay a smaller share into the NFL's Visiting Team Fund, allowing him to keep more of the ticket revenue than he otherwise would.
-On April 12, 2022, the House Oversight Committee sent a letter to the Federal Trade Commission alleging Snyder had been keeping two separate financial ledgers since at least 2012: one that he would submit to the NFL and one that showed the actual numbers, which were much different.
-Congress also alleged that Snyder would drive up prices by selling cheaper tickets in bulk to third party vendors, causing the remaining tickets to become far more expensive.
-This would in turn force fans who wanted to attend games at Fedex Field to either join an expensive waiting list or buy expensive tickets.
+In 2021, the U.S. House Oversight Committee looked into reports that Snyder may have under reported ticket sales to the league, a move that would have allowed him to keep more ticket revenue.
+On April 12, 2022, the Committee sent a letter to the Federal Trade Commission alleging Snyder had been keeping two separate financial ledgers since at least 2012: one that he would submit to the NFL and one that showed the actual numbers, which were much different.
+Congress also alleged that Snyder would drive up prices by selling cheaper tickets in bulk to third-party vendors, causing the remaining tickets to become far more expensive.
+This would in turn force fans who wanted to attend games at FedExField to either join an expensive waiting list or buy expensive tickets.

 A criminal inquiry by the Attorney's Office for the Eastern District of Virginia alleged that Snyder possibly committed bank fraud after learning he was granted a $55 million line of credit in November 2018 without the knowledge and permission of the team's board of directors.
 In February 2023, a federal grand jury issued subpoenas for a cache of documents related to the team's finances.

-Targeting other owners

-According to an ESPN report, multiple unnamed sources allege that Snyder has claimed to have "dirt" on other NFL team owners, and has instructed his lawyers to hire investigators to gather damaging information on them as well as NFL commissioner Roger Goodell.

-Consumer Protection Lawsuit

-Washington DC's attorney general filed a consumer protection lawsuit against the NFL and the Commanders, including Snyder, in October 2022.
-The criminal inquiry began after the House Oversight committee sent a letter to the Federal Trade Commission, detailing that it had found evidence of deceptive business practices over the span of more than a decade, including withholding ticket revenue from visiting teams and refundable deposits from fans.
-A US$55 million loan became the primary focus of federal prosecutors, which initially was discovered as a footnote in an April 2020 financial report.
+In October 2022, attorney general of Washington, D.C.
+Karl Racine filed a consumer protection lawsuit against Snyder and the NFL.
+The criminal inquiry began after the US House Committee on Oversight and Accountability sent a letter to the Federal Trade Commission detailing that it had found evidence of deceptive business practices over the span of more than a decade, including withholding ticket revenue from visiting teams and refundable deposits from fans.

+A $55 million loan became the primary focus of federal prosecutors, which initially was discovered as a footnote in an April 2020 financial report.
 The team had taken out the credit line 16 months earlier without the knowledge and required approval of Snyder's minority partners, Robert Rothman, Dwight Schar, and Frederick W. Smith, who owned 40% of the team collectively.
-Bank of America officials asked team executives repeatedly for proof that the board had approved the loan, but team executives ignored all requests before the loan closed, with one team lawyer later acknowledging that the board approval didn't exist.
-According to confidential NFL arbitration documents, the partners demanded that the NFL investigate the origin of Snyder's loan, yet neither NFL commissioner Roger Goodell nor the NFL arbitrator investigated the allegations.
-Four days after the partners asked the NFL arbitrator to seek proof that the loan was legally obtained, the NFL shut down arbitration proceedings.
+Bank of America officials repeatedly asked team executives for proof that the board had approved the loan, but team executives ignored all requests before the loan closed.
+According to arbitration documents, the partners demanded that the NFL investigate the origin of Snyder's loan, yet neither NFL commissioner Roger Goodell nor the NFL arbitrator investigated the allegations.
+Four days after the partners asked the NFL to seek proof that the loan was legally obtained, the NFL shut down arbitration proceedings.